George Wilkes: Early life

 Wilkes was born in 1817 in the state of New York in the United States.
 It is not sure who his parents were, although they may have been George Wilkes, a cabinet maker, and Helen.
-His family was likely of Irish origin and he had a working class background.
+His family was likely of Irish origin and he had a working-class background.
 Little is known of his upbringing before he became a law clerk for Enoch E. Camp.
 Wilkes left the legal profession for journalism, first working for a series of short-lived newspapers in New York City, the Flash, the Whip, and the Subterranean.
 At the Subterranean, he came into contact with Mike Walsh, a politician and working class advocate who shared Wilkes' Democratic Party politics.
-The scholar Donna Dennis says of Wilkes at this time that he was "a clever writer, with a tempera- ment that was at once ambitious, adventurous, and entrepreneurial".
+The scholar Donna Dennis says of Wilkes at this time that he was "a clever writer, with a temperament that was at once ambitious, adventurous, and entrepreneurial".

 In August 1841, Wilkes joined forces with William Snelling and founded the Sunday Flash, where he wrote and edited under a pseudonym, "Startle".
 Among other topics, the Sunday Flash rated New York's brothels and published descriptions and reviews of them.
 In 1841 and 1842, Wilkes was one of a group of writers and publishers who were prosecuted and convicted of "publishing an obscene paper", for their depictions of prostitution in their newspapers.
 Wilkes had also been charged with libel, and he pled guilty and printed an apology to the person he was accused of libeling, but he chose to fight the obscenity charge, and went to trial in January 1842.
 This trial ended with one juror holding out for acquittal, so the prosecutor retried him in April 1842.
 This time Wilkes, on the advice of his attorney, pled guilty in return for a suspended sentence and a promise to stop working for the sensationalist press.

 In 1843, Wilkes was brought before a judge for violating the previous agreement to stop working for "obscene papers".
 He had been covering the trial of Walsh as a reporter for Walsh's Subterranean and the district attorney claimed that this constituted a violation of his previous agreement.
 The judge sentenced him to a 30-day sentence, which was to be served in the city jail, the Tombs.
 He began his sentence in November 1843.
 After this stint, Wilkes wrote a pamphlet entitled The Mysteries of the Tombs: A Journal of Thirty Days Imprisonment in the N. Y. City Prison, which came out in 1844 and was based on his experiences in jail.
 Wilkes returned to the study of law after his stint in jail, and even called himself an attorney for a short time.